bengentle10/remote-soil-resistance-monitoring/README.md

 ## Acknowledgements
-Through an internship with AngloGold Ashanti Mines, I learned about the challenges of manual soil resistance checks for PV array grounding using testers like the Fluke 1625.
+I learned about the challenges of manual soil resistance checks for PV array grounding using testers like the Fluke 1625.
 These checks are vital for safety in vast mines, but they're time-consuming and laborious.
-Inspired by a Coursera course on [Internet of Things (IoT): Sensing and Actuation From Devices](https://www.coursera.org/learn/internet-of-things-sensing-actuation) taught by Professor Harinath Garudadri at the University of California San Diego, we designed a miniaturized soil resistance meter to offer a solution.
+Inspired by a Coursera course on [Internet of Things (IoT): Sensing and Actuation From Devices](https://www.coursera.org/learn/internet-of-things-sensing-actuation) taught by Professor Harinath Garudadri at the University of California San Diego, I designed a miniaturized soil resistance meter to offer a solution.

 ## Authors